Compare

 | Manual rent tracking | Manual notes elsewhere | Included on free plan |

-| Live bank rent payments | Consumer payment flow | Paid plans |
+| Live bank rent payments | Consumer payment flow | $4.99 per successful ACH payment |

-| Autopay | No | Yes, on paid plans |
+| Autopay | No | Included with ACH collection |

-| Receipts | Manual | Automatic on paid plans |
+| Receipts | Manual | Automatic when rent is collected |

 | Rent ledger | No | Yes |

-| Failed-payment alerts | No | Yes, on paid plans |
+| Failed-payment alerts | No | Included with ACH collection |

 Where Venmo fits